cyclic-software/docs/docs/overview/architecture.md

 Failure will happen.
 When it does we should make it repeatable.
 The same inputs should lead to the same failure.
 Similar failures should be processed in the same way.

-### Tell the user
+### Fail visibly

-When errors happen we should be transparent with the error message, stack trace, or known bug.
+When errors happen we should show the error message, stack trace, or known bug.
 This could mean we need to email the user or tell the world on twitter.

 ### Right to repair